 Contact Intergate Immigration today

 To find out more about how to obtain endorsements, call Intergate Immigration to speak to one of our experience client managers.
-You can reach our Cape Town office at +27 (0) 21 424 2460 and our Johannesburg office at +27 (0)11 234 4275.
+You can reach us at +27 (0) 21 424 2460.

 If you’d like us to contact you instead of the other way around, simply complete our free online assessment or request a call back.
 In the meantime, have a look at our spousal and life partner pages to see how to apply for a spousal or life partner visa for South Africa.